 If you're getting a new dog, you're likely comparing the different characteristics of each breed, including potential health issues.
 When it comes to cancer some dog breeds do face a higher risk of developing the disease.
-Here, our Huntersville veterinary oncologist shares a few of the breeds with a higher risk of developing cancer.
+Here, our Huntersville veterinary specialists share a few of the breeds with a higher risk of developing cancer.

 Dog Breed & Cancer Risk